 Proper Installation

-Make sure concrete is mixed, placed and cured right.
-Proper curing will help concrete reach its full strength and reduce the likelihood of cracks and deterioration.
+Make sure concrete is mixed, placed and cured correctly.
+Proper curing helps concrete achieve its potential strength and durability, while reducing the risk of early surface wear, cracking and other issues.

 Protective Measures